Makeblock

-Makeblock is a private Chinese technology company headquartered in Shenzhen, China.
+Makeblock (Chinese: 童心制物) is a private Chinese technology company with headquarters in Shenzhen, China.
 It develops Arduino-based hardware, robotics hardware, and Scratch-based software for the purpose of providing educational tools for learning.
 This includes programming, engineering and mathematics through the use of robotics.

 Makeblock's products are sold in more than 140 countries and have over 10 million users in 20,000 schools worldwide.
 Roughly 70 percent of Makeblock's sales occur outside of China, with the United States being the largest market.

 Founder & CEO

-Born in 1985 in Anhui, China, Jasen Wang (Wang Jianjun - 王建军) says that he grew up as an "ordinary, poor child".
+Jasen Wang (Wang Jianjun - 王建军), born in 1985 at Anhui, China, says that he grew up as an "ordinary and poor child".
 He earned his master's degree in Aircraft Design at Northwestern Polytechnical University in 2010, while tinkering with robotics on the side.
 Wang spent a year in the workforce before founding Makeblock in 2011.

 Wang remains a product manager at the company.
 In 2013, Forbes China ranked Wang as one of the top 30 entrepreneurs under the age of 30.

-After founding the Makeblock brand in March 2012, $23,000 was raised in a round of funding from HAX.
-The company received international coverage when it launched a robotics construction platform called Makeblock during December of the same year.
+After the founding of Makeblock in March 2012, $23,000 was raised in a round of funding from HAX.
+The company received international coverage when it launched a robotics construction platform called Makeblock in December of the same year.

 History

 2013

-Makeblock launched a crowdfunding project on Kickstarter, becoming the first ever Chinese entity to do so.
+Makeblock launched a crowdfunding project on Kickstarter, becoming the first-ever Chinese entity to do so.